 The magazine release button is flat out your standard magazine release.
 It's nearly the same size, and shape, and located in the same place.

-Like much of the upper it is polymer instead of the normal aluminum.
+Like much of the upper, it is made of polymer rather than the usual aluminum.

-Upon pressing the magazine release it has good resistance and as long as the spring holds up over time I’m extremely satisfied with the overall function of the magazine release.
+Upon pressing the magazine release, it offers good resistance, and as long as the spring holds up over time, I'm satisfied with its overall function.

 Magazine